-The USACE manages project lands and recreational programs to advance broad national climate change mitigation goals including, but not limited to, climate change resilience and carbon sequestration, as set forth in EO 13783, EO 13693, and related USACE policy.
+The USACE manages project lands and recreational programs to advance broad national climate change mitigation goals including, but not limited to, climate change resilience and carbon sequestration.

 The No Action Alternative does not involve any activities that would contribute to changes in existing conditions.
 There would be no impacts on climate change or contributions to GHG emissions and climate change as a result of implementing the No Action Alternative.